DigiBP/digibp-dom/README.md

 ![update_overview](https://user-images.githubusercontent.com/36928393/41068591-788328f2-69ea-11e8-87b6-40fe4bcc126e.PNG)

 #### - Send mail task (Send)
 The mail task appears multiple times within the process.
+It is used to communicate between the HR of the company and the applicants, to The mail task appears multiple times within the process.
 It is used to communicate between the HR of the company and the applicants, to update them on their application (especially when they are no longer being considered for the position, and receive a rejection email), and also to provide them their interview appointment.

-For the mail integration Microsoft flow is used.-Inside the Microsoft flow one HTTP request along with the send-mail gateway for Gmail and one HTTP response has been configured.
-In the HTTP request we have used a json script containing the objects such as Emailadress, Emailsubject and Emailbody.
+For the mail integration Microsoft flow is used.
+Inside the Microsoft flow one HTTP request along with the send-mail gateway for Gmail and one HTTP response has been configured.
+In the HTTP request, we have used a json script containing the objects such as Emailadress, Emailsubject and Emailbody.
 As the recipient of the email and the content varies in the process, variables have been used so that the HR can enter the information flexible.

 ![overviewmailservices](https://user-images.githubusercontent.com/36928393/41068603-89e62a54-69ea-11e8-874f-1c84973fec86.PNG)